-Many are now familiar with how a computer was the first to uncover Robert Galbraith’s The Cuckoo’s Calling, as a work by Harry Potter author, J. K. Rowling.
+Around the same time, a different computer program was the first to uncover Robert Galbraith’s The Cuckoo’s Calling, as a work by Harry Potter author, J. K. Rowling.
 In his recent article 5 Ways Big Data Analytics Caught J.K.
 Rowling in the Act : Pseudonyms Can’t Hide, author Ryan Cox outlines how the computer uncovers an author’s style.

 - Comparing all of the word pairings, or sets of adjacent words, in each book.